cea-hpc/modules/doc/source/module.rst

 The initialization scripts are kept in |file initdir_shell| where *<shell>* is the name of the sourcing shell.
 For example, a C Shell user sources the |file initdir_csh| script.
-The sh, csh, tcsh, bash, ksh, zsh and fish shells are supported by :file:`modulecmd.tcl`.
+The sh, csh, tcsh, bash, ksh, zsh, fish and cmd shells are supported by :file:`modulecmd.tcl`.
 In addition, python, perl, ruby, tcl, cmake, r and lisp "shells" are supported which writes the environment changes to stdout as python, perl, ruby, tcl, lisp, r or cmake code.